cytopia/terraform-aws-route53-zone/README.md

 [![Terraform](https://img.shields.io/badge/Terraform--registry-aws--elb-brightgreen.svg)](https://registry.terraform.io/modules/cytopia/route53-zone/aws/)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 This Terraform module creates hosted zones for domains and subdomains.
-All specified hosted zones can be created with or without a delegation set.
+All specified public hosted zones can be created with or without a delegation set.
+Private zones will always have the default VPC from the current region attached, but can optionally also attach more from any region.
 NS records for sub zones are added automatically.

 ## Usage